duraaaa/SJTU-course-notes/CS359 Computer Architecture (A)/Chap 2.md

 Suppose the digit numbers of the operands are $w$.

-**Unsigned Plus Operation**
+**Unsigned Addition Operation**

-Unsigned plus operation is same as plus operation under modulo $2^w$, that is,
+Unsigned addition operation is same as addition operation under modulo $2^w$, that is,
 $$
 UAdd_w(u,v) = (u+v) \ mod\ 2^w
 $$
-**Signed Plus Operation**
+**Signed Addition Operation (TC)**

-According to the plus formula in two's complement, we still have:
+According to the addition formula in two's complement, we still have:
 $$
 TAdd_w(u,v) = (u + v)\ mod\ 2^w
 $$